chalbmeier/filter_parser/README.md

 ## Description

 filter_parser is a recursive descent parser for SOEP-style filter syntax.
 The [SOEP](https://www.diw.de/en/diw_01.c.615551.en/research_infrastructure__socio-economic_panel__soep.html) is a large German panel survey that uses filters to navigate respondents through a sequence of survey questions.
-Filters and questions are defined in the [SOEP Metadata database](https://git.soep.de/kwenzig/publicecoredoku), which forms the backbone of the survey process from start to end.
+Filters and questions are defined in the [SOEP metadatabase](https://git.soep.de/kwenzig/publicecoredoku), which forms the backbone of the survey process from start to end.
 Although there is no official, fully spelled out syntax for filters (how dare you, SOEP!), a working definition has been established:

 Filters typically look like this: `q01;hl0001=1`. `q01` identifies a question and `hl0001` identifies an item.
 The two identifiers are separated by a `;` and are followed by a symbol for comparison: `=`, `==`, `!=`, `>`, `>=`, `<`, `<=`.
 Next is a number (`1`), or a list of numbers `-2,-1,1`, or a range `1:4`, or an item identifier `hl0012`, or a combination of question and item identifier `q02;hl0012`.